 Improving Your Deployment

-When coming across per performance on your wireless deployment, some people tend to push the blame towards the hardware they are using.
+When coming across poor performance on your wireless deployment, some people tend to push the blame towards the hardware they are using.
 Occasionally this might be the case, but a lot of the time there are a handful of simple tips to ensure optimal performance is achieved with your Ubiquiti wireless links.

 Optimize Power Output